haydenzheng314/core-infra-dalian-onboarding/04-Import-Portal/portal.md

 #nodejs.npm.sass.binary.site=http://npm.taobao.org/mirrors/node-sass
 ```

-**About:**

-1. You can change server type by uncommenting another one instead if the current one in app.server.username.properties

-2. When you run `ant all`, it fails for serveral times at beginning.
+>When you run `ant all`, it fails for serveral times at beginning.
 Because Ant need to import files and actively triggers failure.
 It tells in terminal.
+>

-    If it remains, uncomment the URL in build.username.properties
+>If failure remains, uncomment the URL in build.username.properties